Bloom Hamner

 His hobbies include hiking (and many other outdoor activities), poetry, cooking, and traveling.
 He is happy to share stories with the boys about some of the truly unique and interesting places he has visited over the years.
 Mr. Cain loves spending time with family, friends, and his cats.

-No one knows Christ School soccer better than Guy Campbell ’00.
+No one knows the history and intricacies of Greenie soccer better than Guy Campbell ’00.

-He has been involved with the program as a coach or player for 17 years now, striving to give every Greenie the same positive experience that he had, on and off the field.
+The Christ School alumnus has been involved with his alma mater's program as a coach or player for 18 years now, striving to give every boy the same positive experience that he had, on and off the field.

-Mr. Campbell is not only proud of the past, but excited about what the future holds as Christ School’s Soccer Program Director and Varsity Head Coach.
+Mr. Campbell is not only proud of the past, but excited about what the future holds as Soccer Program Director and Varsity Head Coach.

-Mr. Campbell has won 121 games and four Carolinas Athletic Association championships as a head coach at Christ School.
-Seven of his teams have reached the NCISAA state playoffs, 18 players have been named all-state, and five continued their careers in college.
+Mr. Campbell has won a school record 144 games and four Carolinas Athletic Association championships as a head coach at Christ School.
+Eight of his teams have reached the NCISAA state playoffs, 19 players have been named all-state, and seven continued their careers in college.
 Outside the high school season, Mr. Campbell has coached with the Asheville City Soccer Club since 2019.
-He was an assistant for the men’s USL League Two team this year.
+He has been an assistant for the men’s USL League Two team the past two years.

 Mr. Campbell’s longtime support for Christ School in general was recognized last year at Alumni Weekend when he received the Bill Sewell ’57 Service and Loyalty Award.